Kapangan: Religion

+Economy

+The main source of economy in Kapangan is agriculture.
+Kapangan produces rice, corn, vegetables, and fruit trees.
+Kapangan is famous for its tiger grass, which is the source for broom-making industry.
+Kapangan raises swine and poultry as sources of livestock.

+Kapangan focuses on scenic trekking and waterfalls as integral parts of its tourism sector.

 Government

 Kapangan, belonging to the lone congressional district of the province of Benguet, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.